 Sharing needles or other injection equipment can increase the risk of contracting infectious diseases such as HIV or hepatitis.

 It is important to note that heroin use can be very dangerous and even deadly, especially when combined with other drugs or alcohol.
 If you or someone you know is using heroin, it is important to seek professional help as soon as possible.
-Treatment is available to help individuals recover from addiction and regain control of their lives.
+Outpatient treatment in Southern California is available to help individuals recover from addiction and regain control of their lives.
 For more information, you can contact our staff at our heroin rehab center in Los Angeles.

 We understand that it can be overwhelming to make the decision to get help for substance abuse.
 The caring team at our outpatient addiction treatment center in Los Angeles is standing by ready to help you begin your journey.